rusq/slackdump/cmd/slackdump/internal/record/assets/record.md

   the channel ID;
 - DXXXXXXX.json.gz - direct messages, where XXXXXXX is the user ID;

-Please note that these are not traditional JSON files, but rather JSONL files, where each line is a JSON object.
-This is done to minimise the memory usage for processing.

-Another difference to the Slack export is that the output is not a single archive, but rather a directory with files.
-Slackdump does not support writing chunk files into a ZIP file, and strictly speaking, it is not necessary, as chunk files are already compressed.
+Output format:

+- The output is saved into JSONL files (each line is a JSON object).
+- The output is a directory with GZIP-compressed files, "record" can not write to ZIP archives.

 ## Chunk file format

-See `slackdump help chunk` for the format specification.
+Run `slackdump help chunk` for the format specification.